zwubbena/sas-cartesian-product/README.md

 ## 3. Cartesian Product

 What is the Cartesian product?
 The essence of the Cartesian product is that we can use sets to make a new set that contain all the paired elements from the initial sets.
 What does that mean?
 Let's break it down.
 A set is a collection of things with a common property.
 The things that make up a set are called elements.
 Supposed we have two sets: A and B. And, each set contains a series of elements.
 Let's use lower case letters, where set A has three elements: a, b, and c.
-And, set B has three elements: d, e, and f (see notation for the two sets below).
+And, set B has three elements: d, e, and f (see set notation below).

 - ***A = {a,b,c}***
 - ***B = {d,e,f}***